What Area of Dublin To Stay In

 This is where Dublin shows off its refined side with parks, museums and government offices for neighbors.
 If you like peace at the end of a busy day of sights, this is where to stay.
 It's still very central, you'll be queuing for the Book of Kells within a 10 minute walk.

-There's a reason Dublin's 5 star hotels are clustered around here.
-Little general travel tip for any city in the world, look where these hotels are.
-They don't put them in bad areas.
+There's a reason most of Dublin's 5 star hotels are clustered around here.
+Here's a travel tip for any city in the world, look where these hotels are.
+They don't put them in bad areas. !

 Pick your park, Merrion Square or St Stephen's Green where local artists display their work at the weekends.
 The Grand Canal is just a few minutes away too.
 So nice to walk along its bank.